 Though the majority of the routes are flat or go downhill, you will still be confronted with the parts which are definitely more advanced and require some extra skills.

 Especially the last part of the road between Moray and Maras is quite steep.
 This is a short part, but you need to be prepared for it.
 If it is too much for you, or you don’t feel ready to ride downhill, get off the bike and walk.
 Do not be discouraged!
 You will have more time to admire the beautiful landscapes.

 The next challenging part appears in the road between Maras and Salineras.
 This path is extremely attractive, but in some moments a little bit steep and covered with stones, which requires of you to be more focused and ride slower or overcome the parts on which you do not feel comfortable on foot.
 A lot of bikers will ride here very quick, but there are those who are forced to walk.

 As I mentioned earlier, the most difficult section is from Salieneras to Urubamba River because it is very steep, narrow and covered by small stones.

-Though it could be some extra weight, you should carry with you a system to repair a bicycle inner tube or reserve inner tube.
+Though it will be some extra weight, you should carry with you a system to repair a bicycle inner tube or reserve inner tube.
 Due to the stones on this route, there are often problems with the bikes.
-You can be put in the situation that you will have to change inner tube.
-As it happens in life, you may be lucky enough to ride the route without any surprises, but can also happen that you will have less happiness.
-And in such situations, it is better to be prepared.
-I drove this route so far 6 times and during two expeditions the problems with inner tube appeared.
+You can be put into a situation where you will have to change inner tube.
+As it happens in life, you may be lucky enough to ride the route without any surprises, but can also happen that you will have less luck.
+And in these situations, it is better to be prepared.
+I drove this route so far 6 times and during 2 expeditions the problems with inner tube appeared.

 But forewarned is forearmed – we had additional inner tube and after changing it we continued our adventure.
-If you do not want spoil the holiday, I would advice you – in this type of expedition – always have extra repair system.
+If you do not want spoil the holiday, I would advise you – in this type of expedition – always have extra repair system. 🙂